senclimate/CRO/docsrc/matlab/ug-fitting.rst

 Fitting
 ========================
-This section illustrates the fitting features of `pyCRO`
+This section illustrates the fitting features of `mCRO`

 .. toctree::
     :maxdepth: 1

-    notebooks/fitting